esheldon/wq/README.md

     wq sub -r requirements job_file
     wq sub -r requirements -c command

 Requirements sent using -r will over-ride those in the job file.
-Note -r is not supported for batch submission.
 For a list of available requirements fields, see the Requirements sub-section.

 Note if you need to keep the outputs of your command, you need to redirect them to files yourself.